JonathanHelianthicusDoe/notes_on_toontown_strategy/ttr_quirks/README.md

 particular); however, they *do* behave like actual trap gags in that they prevent toons from placing ordinary trap gags down wherever they are.

+---

-## Addendum: bugs that could, possibly, be explained as &ldquo;fully intentional&rdquo; and thus not bugs at all
+## Addendum: bugs that could, possibly, be explained as &ldquo;fully intentional&rdquo; and thus not be bugs at all

 ### Squirt, throw, and sound gags sometimes miss lured cogs